aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-marshaljson.md

 }
 ```

-The above code provides positive test cases that proves the algorithm works and implementation are correct.
+The above code covers positive test cases and proves the algorithm works without any issues and implementation is correct.

 ## Conclusion

-In the latest three articles we wrote the universal time parser that can be used to improve clients' developer experience.
+In the latest three articles we implemented the universal time parser that can be used to improve clients' developer experience.
-It will also decrease amount of production bugs and errors.
+It can help to decrease amount of production bugs and errors.

 I hope these articles will be helpful to you and your team.

+Fill free to ask any question you might have.